Mohamed-Ali-K/MangaUpdate-API/README.md

     }

 - you only need to grape the title of manga and passed as parameter
-- you can also add the type and category to genre by just adding true as parameter in `getStatus(ture)`
+- you can also add the type and category to genre by just adding true as parameter in `getGenres(ture)`
+- you can get status as string by passing false in `getStatus(false)`

 # Contributing